bahrus/custom-enhancements/README.md

 ```

-This method of customElements would be callable from anywhere, including the constructor, and certainly least connectedCallback.
+This method of customElements would be callable from anywhere, including the constructor, and certainly connectedCallback.

 I think this would allow for testable Mock Objects, especially if these methods (especially .attachFeature) is/are made overridable by a super class.